ELynx/screeps-world/README.md

 (Economy)    Number of creeps depend on source #.

 # Ideas
+Intent pipeline!
+Do more things in one turn!
 Withdraw from enemy structures.
 Dismantle enemy structures, 50 hits vs melee Attack 30 hits. structureType might be faster than instanceof.